 Take time to brag about your hard work!
 Send a link to your campus to your friends and become a campus star.
 Find out how.
-Also, share your ideas and interests with other mappers and find out more about mapping by visiting the Map Your World Community forum where you can read through the existing conversations or start a new one!
+Also, share your ideas and interests with other mappers and find out more about mapping by visiting the Map Maker Forum where you can read through the existing conversations or start a new one!

-After adding/editing places on your campus , you’ll have an option to share your contributions via your Google Buzz, Facebook and Twitter accounts, on the top of the left hand panel.
+After adding/editing places on your campus , you’ll have an option to share your contributions via your Google Plus account or you can post the link to your other social media accounts.